wevm/viem/.github/CONTRIBUTING.md

 1. Significant changes to the API or implementation must be reviewed before a Pull Request is created.
 Create a [Feature Request](https://github.com/wevm/viem/discussions/new?category=ideas) first to discuss any API changes or new ideas.
 2. Contributors must be humans, not bots.
 3. Contributor GitHub Accounts must have at least one non-trivial contribution to another repository.
+4. First time contributions must not contain only spelling or grammatical fixes.

 ## Basic guide